Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/13-communicate-concurrent-components/game-catalog/README.md

 * All of this works because the property is bound, and change detection provides the change notifications.
 What if it wasn't bound?
 Is there a way to still get change notifications?

  ### Step 5.
+Changing without bound

  One technique we can use is a timer.
 We can set a repeating timer, and every time the interval elapses, we can check for a new value.
 We'll use the timer from RxJS, which emits items periodically at a specified interval.

  ```diff game-summary-detail.component.ts
  import { Component, OnInit } from '@angular/core';